ComicalCache/Mini/README.md

 A "minimalistic" terminal based text-editor.

 ### Features
-Mini supports ergonomic motions, text selection, search and replace, undo and redo, syntax-highlighting, a file browser and more.
+Mini supports ergonomic motions, text selection, search and replace, undo and redo, and a file browser and more.

 `./mini --help` prints an exhaustiv documentation of all features.
 See the `info.txt` for the command output or type space, `?` and hit enter to see it inside the editor.

 > The feature `syntax-highlighting` was removed since version `6.0.0` and is now the default.

+> Syntax highlighting was removed since version `7.0.0` to reduce code complexity and binary size.
+It was never meant to be implemented anyway...

 ### Installation
 Mini can simply be built with `cargo build --release` or installed via cargo with `cargo install --path .`.